The Prosperity Paradox

 The optionality account has a second layer, and it explains the part the economics cannot: why realized fertility falls even below desired fertility.

-Richard Hanania has argued that modern prosperity does more than raise the opportunity cost of having children — it lowers the cost of avoiding the social environments that produce children.
+Richard Hanania has argued2 that modern prosperity does more than raise the opportunity cost of having children — it lowers the cost of avoiding the social environments that produce children.
 I think that is right, and it deserves to be taken seriously as a mechanism rather than a complaint about phones.
 Streaming, remote work, pornography, algorithmic entertainment, online communities, dating apps, and private living arrangements let people satisfy many social and hedonic appetites without ever entering the embodied, obligation-bearing spaces where courtship and family formation used to occur.

 Seen through this lens, the old institutions look different.
 Churches and their equivalents mattered demographically, and their theology was only part of their function.
 They created repeated physical proximity, intergenerational mixing, visible courtship markets, reputational accountability, shared norms, and durable mutual obligation.
 They were binding institutions — machines for converting strangers into people you could not costlessly exit from.
 The secular world has produced many recreational substitutes and almost no binding ones.
 Gyms, hobby groups, conferences, Discord servers, coworking spaces, and dating apps rarely generate the same thick social ecology, because they are all built on the modern premise: you can leave whenever you like.